TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-sql-tsg-connectivity-solution-issueresolved.md

 <!--issueDescription-->

 The Azure workload backup extension running on the VM could not connect to Azure services.
-The connectivty issues have been resolved.
+The connectivity issues have been resolved.
 Please retry failed operations.

 <!--/issueDescription-->